fiahfy/scroll-top/README.md

 Scroll Top
 ===========

-Scroll top on any pages.
+Scroll to top on any pages.

 Version
 ---------